musikele/blog-eleventy/_posts/2020-09-06-what-is-a-wav-file.md

   - wave
   - nodejs
 title: What is a WAV file?
-headerImg: "/images/waveform_post.png"
+headerImg: '/images/waveform_post.png'
-description: 'In the linked video, you''ll see how wave files are made and how to generate one from nodejs. '
+description: "In the linked video, you'll see how wave files are made and how to generate one from nodejs. "
 ---

 Short post: last week I came across a wonderful video about [how WAV files are made](https://www.youtube.com/watch?v=udbA7u1zYfc), and how to create one from scratch, directly from NodeJS.
 The author, [Low Level Javascript](https://www.youtube.com/channel/UC56l7uZA209tlPTVOJiJ8Tw), is really investing time creating quality content that is direct, clear, and coincise.
 Consider donating some money to his patreon if you find his videos useful.

 Before this video I had a general idea of how audio was represented, but when I saw that the author generated an entire playable wav file directly from the command line, writing byte by byte, I felt like I was learning something.
 And **this, my friends, is what I want to pay for: to feel the click inside my brain that I'm actually discovering** (...not learning) **something**.